Referral Criteria and Guidance

 - The reasons for referral are not connected to behavioural or emotional difficulties that have no direct effect on communication or swallowing

 - Children with English as an Additional Language have language difficulties in their first language, not just with English

-- Children and Young People that have been seen previously and discharged from the service, have new functional communication difficulties and would therefore benefit from further advice
+- Children that have been seen previously and discharged from the service, have new functional communication difficulties and would therefore benefit from further advice

 - For health related needs, the child or young person must have a GP within Buckinghamshire Clinical Commissioning Group

-- For educational based needs, the child or young person must have a Buckinghamshire address and attend a mainstream school or early years setting within Buckinghamshire.
+- For educational based needs, the child or young person must have a Buckinghamshire address and attend a mainstream school (Local Authority, academy, free school or home schooled) or early years setting within Buckinghamshire.

 If all the above criteria are met, then complete our referral form.
 (Any sections marked with a * must be completed or your referral may be rejected.)

 Once completed, email your form to Bucfirstname.lastname@example.org or post to: CYP Therapies, Haleacre, Amersham Hospital, Whielden Street, Amersham, Bucks HP7 0JD

 If you have any queries, you can call us on: 01296 566045